klenioaraujo/Reformulating-Transformers-for-LLMs/e-book/prologue_new.md

 Everything—even the most recent seedlings that we had planted just days before—stood tall, lush, and vibrantly green.
 It was as if they had grown weeks' worth in a matter of minutes, transformed by water that seemed to carry its own magic.

+Standing there, watching this impossible transformation, I felt the weight of a profound irony.
+Here was a man who could make rain fall and plants flourish with nothing more than gratitude for a glass of water and a bottle of soda.
+Yet his people had been forced from their lands by men with horses and guns, people like my grandfather who understood force but not the deeper currents of natural power.

 The old man smiled, nodded once, and walked away into the forest.
 I never saw him again.

 I never learned his name.